gapoorva/Int_lib/README.md

 machine).
 It uses an array of native js Number objects to represent large numbers and focuses on manipulating representation accurately and with high performance.

-I created the Int_lib library with the intention of using it for a personal project
-- a web application that required use of RSA.
+I created the Int_lib library with the intention of using it for a personal project: a web application that required use of RSA.
 More information at www.apoorvagupta.com

 BASIC BUILD INSTRUCTIONS: